 Gusts and Gales: A Book About Wind by Josepha Sherman

 Find out about the different types of winds, including global winds, trade winds, local winds, and breezes.
 Learn about extreme wind weather like hurricanes and tornadoes.
+Your kids will love learning about the different types of weather created by wind.

 Lightning by Erin Edison